-For divorcing spouses who are also parents, no issue is more pressing than that of child custody determination.
+For divorcing spouses in Dallas who are also parents, no issue is more pressing than that of child custody determination.
 There are two categories of child custody:

 - Physical Custody – Physical custody, which is also called “possession and access” in Texas, deals with the child’s living arrangements and primary place of residence.
 In rare cases, parents with multiple children may be granted a “split custody” arrangement in which each parent has sole physical custody over one child.
 Unless his or her parental rights are terminated, or contact would endanger the child, the non-custodial parent will be granted “visitation” or “parenting time.”